zeitspace/zeitbook-frontend/steps/01-web-app-manifest.md

 If you want browsers to prompt your users to install your application, you must provide

-First, download [the ZIP file containing the icons](./icons.zip).
-Extract the contents of this file into a new folder `assets/icons`.
+First, move the icons from `steps/icons` to a new folder `assets/icons`.
 Next, add references to the icons in your manifest, under the `icons` key:

 ```json
     "icons": [